swiecaJS/swiecaJS.github.io/_posts/2019-04-13-how-to-create-preview-gallery.markdown

  // we get 5, which is outside of the array.

  // But we know that we are doing circular traversal.
-Therfore if we get outside, we need to go back to the beginning.
+Therefore if we get outside, we need to go back to the beginning.

- // Therefore we can substract array length!
+ // Therefore we can subtract array length!

   if (4 > 4 - 1) {
    return 4 + 1 - 4
  }

- // we get our deisred 1 !
+ // we get our desired 1 !

 ```